Last updated Oct 30, 2024

 Scopes and permissions

-Apps with UIM modules will have access to the information contained inside the GIC or Issue view.
+Apps with UIM modules will have access to the information contained inside the supported view they apply to.
 This requires a set of scopes to work correctly.
 The specific scopes required are detailed in the module reference.

 Avoiding UIM antipatterns